kofintim/Data-structures-and-algorithm/README.md

 # Data-structures-and-algorithm
 These set of codes are the implementation of some few concepts like Singly and Doubly Linked List,Stackand Trees that were studied during the course of the semester
-It also contains a project conducted by a team of three.
+The mft.java file contains a project conducted by a team of three.
 The project was aimed at implementing :
 MFT memory management technique
 MVT memory management technique